keu/docs/learn/airflow-decorators.md

 The purpose of the TaskFlow API in Airflow is to simplify the DAG authoring experience by eliminating the boilerplate code required by traditional operators.
 The result can be cleaner DAG files that are more concise and easier to read.

 In general, whether to use the TAskFlow API is a matter of developer preference and style.
 In most cases, a TaskFlow decorator and the corresponding traditional operator will have the same functionality.
-You can also easily [mix decorators and traditional operators](#mixing-decorators-with-traditional-operators) within your DAG if your use case requires that.
+You can also easily [mix decorators and traditional operators](#mixing-decorators-with-traditional-operators) within your DAG if your use case requires it.

 ## How to use the TaskFlow API